 On 19 September 1893, Governor Lord Glasgow signed a new Electoral Act into law, and New Zealand became the first self-governing country in the world to enshrine in law the right for women to vote in parliamentary elections.

-The National Advisory Council on the Employment of Women is an independent Ministerial advisory body to the Minister for Women on women’s employment.
+The National Advisory Council on the Employment of Women is an independent Ministerial advisory body to the Minister for Women.

 The decision to set up a Ministry of Women’s Affairs (now Manatū Wāhine Ministry for Women) arose from developments in the women’s liberation movement in New Zealand and the increasing political power of women.